 RU/IM technical services.

-The requirement for freight RU/RU technical services is to be determined in the TAF TSI Phase One Implementation project.

 In addition to the main regulatory services, the TSI governance entity provides administrative and conciliation services.
 These are supervised by the General Manager.

 Note that no services are provided in relation to the payment or settlement of sums under ticket or freight selling contracts or similar commercial contracts.
-Services are strictly limited to technical matters needed for stakeholders to meet their regulatory obligations.
+Services are strictly limited to technical matters needed for stakeholders to meet their regulatory obligations under the TAP TSI and TAF TSI.

-Every service provider task contract will have some general functional and non-functional requirements, including:
+Every service provider task contract will have in it some general functional and non-functional requirements to be provided by the service provider for the benefit of the governance entity, including:

-imposition of relevant Governance Rules on suppliers – eg participation in WGs by nominees of stakeholders and third parties
+imposition of relevant Governance Rules on suppliers – e.g. participation in WGs by nominees of stakeholders and third parties

 ensuring data protection and related statutory requirements are met